 Further evidence of this possibility deals with Sakir-Har, a Hyksos King who was one of the first three kings of the Hyksos Fifteenth dynasty of Egypt as noted on the door jam recently excavated in Egypt:

-Sakir-Har’s name to appears to also be Canaanite in origin, and thus further lending support not only in the Mountain god hypothesis, but the likelihood of Hyksos involvement in possible origin and rise of Yahweh:
+Sakir-Har’s name appears to also be Canaanite in origin, and thus further lending support not only in the Mountain God hypothesis but the likelihood of Hyksos involvement in possible origin and rise of Yahweh:

-Now it’s unknown if the Hyksos themselves introduced Yahweh through the combining or the associating of Egyptian gods with the Canaanite gods, or if another group or cult had within the sphere of influence between Egyptian and Canaanite cultures, but despite that obscurity the possibility either scenario seems quite plausible in light of the evidence.
-What is more interesting is the compound Baelyah, or baeliah to which may be an example of combining Egyptian moon GOD with the Canaanite worship of Ba’al, and possibly the Canaanite moon God Yarhik to which could likely be a cognate of Ba’alyah / Baeliah means literally “Baal is Yah” or ‘Master is Yah”.
-There is little actual evidence supporting this scenario, but in referencing back to Ba’al likely having been associated to the god of storms in Egypt, we can see the Hysksos had at least associated seth with Ba’al, and Yawhsists having having likely associated Ba’al with Yahweh as is noted in both the biblical lexicons, and a very interesting paper by Fred E. Woods on how Yahweh usurps Ba’al and becomes the god most high (El Elyon).
+Now it’s unknown if the Hyksos themselves introduced Yahweh through the combining or the associating of Egyptian gods with the Canaanite gods, or if another group or cult had within the sphere of influence between Egyptian and Canaanite cultures, but despite that obscurity, the possibility either scenario seems quite plausible in light of the evidence.
+What is more interesting is the compound Baelyah, or Baeliah to which may be an example of combining Egyptian moon GOD with the Canaanite worship of Ba’al, and possibly the Canaanite moon God Yarhik to which could likely be a cognate of Ba’alyah / Baeliah means literally “Baal is Yah” or ‘Master is Yah”.
+There is little actual evidence supporting this scenario, but in referencing back to Ba’al likely having been associated with the god of storms in Egypt, we can see the Hyksos had at least associated Seth with Ba’al, and Yawhsists having likely associated Ba’al with Yahweh as is noted in both the biblical lexicons, and a very interesting paper by Fred E. Woods on how Yahweh usurps Ba’al and becomes the God most high (El Elyon).
 So to start here I will reference the Lexicon and then present how that relates to a brief overview of Fred E Woods paper:

 Hebrew / Biblical Lexicon:

-The Lexicon is quite clear on Yahweh’s relation to Ba’al. Thus in example we can reference Jeremiah 31:31-32:
+The Lexicon is quite clear on Yahweh’s relation to Ba’al. Thus in the example above, we can reference Jeremiah 31:31-32: